danyaalh123/AXD-Parametric-Speaker-Installation/Parametric Acoustics Theory.md

 where $p$ is the pressure wave amplitude, $z$ is the propagation distance, $\tau$ is the retarded time, $\beta$ is the coefficient of nonlinearity, $\rho_0$ is the ambient air density, and $c_0$ is the speed of sound in air.

-### Carrier Frequency (40 kHz)

-The ultrasonic carrier frequency selected (40 kHz) optimizes the trade-off between directionality and atmospheric absorption.
-Frequencies higher than 20 kHz ensure inaudibility, while the relatively short wavelengths (approximately 8.5 mm at 40 kHz) facilitate highly directional emission patterns.
-Higher frequencies provide improved directionality due to shorter wavelengths but experience significantly greater atmospheric absorption, thus limiting effective range and efficiency.
-Therefore, 40 kHz is a practical compromise that maintains substantial directivity with manageable ultrasonic absorption, providing a sufficient beam length and audible sound level.

 ### Directional Sound Beam Formation

 The directivity of a parametric speaker is substantially greater than conventional audio speakers because the size of the ultrasonic transducer array is significantly larger than the ultrasonic wavelengths emitted.
 The directivity $D(\theta)$ of a planar ultrasonic transducer array is approximated by:

 $D(\theta) = \frac{2J_1(ka \sin \theta)}{ka \sin \theta}$

 where $J_1$ is the first-order Bessel function, $k$ is the wavenumber, $a$ is the radius of the transducer array, and $\theta$ is the angle off-axis.
 The resulting beam exhibits pronounced directionality due to constructive interference along the propagation axis, with destructive interference minimizing the sound off-axis.
-This high directivity results from the ratio of the array size to the wavelength, forming a coherent directional beam that closely resembles a beam of light from a spotlight.
+This high directivity results from the ratio of the array size to the wavelength, forming a coherent directional beam.

+### Carrier Frequency (40 kHz)

+The ultrasonic carrier frequency selected (40 kHz) optimizes the trade-off between directionality and atmospheric absorption.
+Frequencies higher than 20 kHz ensure inaudibility, while the relatively short wavelengths (approximately 8.5 mm at 40 kHz) facilitate highly directional emission patterns.
+Higher frequencies provide improved directionality due to shorter wavelengths but experience significantly greater atmospheric absorption, thus limiting effective range and efficiency.
+Therefore, 40 kHz is a practical compromise that maintains substantial directivity with manageable ultrasonic absorption, providing a sufficient beam length and audible sound level.

 ### References